Learn what what to expect when you migrate to 2.0!

 - Delivery and pick-up plans (with an equivalent order cut-off time)

-- Historical orders for the past 30 days with a read-only status.
+- All of your 1.0 orders are displayed in your 2.0 account with a read-only status.
 For orders placed in 1.0, you will be redirected back to the 1.0 version to reconcile or view invoices.
 With the Food hub add-on, only 1.0 Customer orders are migrated, not Supplier orders.
-But, you retain read-only for those orders.
+But, you retain read-only access for those orders in your 1.0 account.

 - Your customers see their 1.0 order history in their account.

-- For Food hub add-on: SupplierVendors (enabled by default)
+- Food hub add-on: SupplierVendors are enabled, by default.

 When the migration is complete you will receive an email with the next steps!